jestjs/jest/docs/GettingStarted.md

 ### Using TypeScript

-Jest support TypeScript out of the box, via Babel.
+Jest supports TypeScript out of the box, via Babel.

 However, there are some caveats to using Typescript with Babel, see http://artsy.github.io/blog/2017/11/27/Babel-7-and-TypeScript/.
 Another caveat is that Jest will not typecheck your tests.
 If you want that, you can use [ts-jest](https://github.com/kulshekhar/ts-jest).